databendlabs/databend/docs/doc/12-load-data/01-load/00-stage.md

 ---
 title: Loading from a Stage
 sidebar_label: Loading from a Stage
-description:
-  Load data from user stage, internal or external stage
 ---

 Databend enables you to easily import data from files uploaded to either the user stage or an internal/external stage.
-To do so, you can first use the [File Upload API](../11-integrations/00-api/10-put-to-stage.md) to upload the files to a stage, and then employ the [COPY INTO](../14-sql-commands/10-dml/dml-copy-into-table.md) command to load the data from the staged file.
+To do so, you can first use the [File Upload API](../../11-integrations/00-api/10-put-to-stage.md) to upload the files to a stage, and then employ the [COPY INTO](../../14-sql-commands/10-dml/dml-copy-into-table.md) command to load the data from the staged file.
 Please note that the files must be in a format supported by Databend, otherwise the data cannot be imported.
-For more information on the file formats supported by Databend, see [Input & Output File Formats](../13-sql-reference/50-file-format-options.md).
+For more information on the file formats supported by Databend, see [Input & Output File Formats](../../13-sql-reference/50-file-format-options.md).

 ![image](/img/load/load-data-from-stage.jpeg)